YellowPay/yellow-sdk-node/README.md

 Verifying Yellow POST requests
 ---------------------------
 To verify that the request you just receive really is from us, we created a helper function that checks the signature of the request.
-Just pass in your api_secret, the callback URL you passed when you created the invoice, and the request object.

-This function will return true if the signature matches (verified), or false if it doesn't match (not verified).
+This method will return true if the signature matches (verified), or false if it doesn't match (not verified).
 ```
-var isVerified = yellow.verifyIPN(api_secret, host_url, request)
+is_verified = yellow.verifyIPN(api_secret, host_url, request_nonce, request_signature, request_body)
 ```
+Since this method only works in the context of a web app, check the [full demo code](https://github.com/YellowPay/yellowdemo-node) for more info on how to use it.